imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

     //...

 You can specify the type, the start position, the count and sort order of workitems returned by this method.
-The type of a workitem is defined by the workitem proprety 'type' which can be set before a workitem is processed.
+The type of a workitem is defined by the workitem property 'type' which can be set before a workitem is processed.

 	  String type="workitem";
 	  Collection<ItemCollection> list=workflowService.getWorkList(0,-1,